rejyoung/romanize-string/README.md

 The `romanizeString` utility is capable of transliterating a string written in any of the supported languages.
 (Supported language codes are listed below.)
 It cannot transliterate from multiple languages at once.

-Because one of the underlying libraries is asynchronous, calls to `romanizeString` must be awaited.
+Because one of the underlying libraries is asynchronous, you must await calls to `romanizeString`.

-The function accepts an optional boolean argument `omitDiacritics` which controls the transliteration scheme used for Mandarin and Indic languages (for Mandarin, that means controlling whether or not to include tones).
+The function accepts an optional boolean argument `omitDiacritics` which controls the transliteration scheme used for Mandarin, Greek, and Indic languages (for Mandarin, that means controlling whether or not to include tones).
 When omitted, the value defaults to "false".
-When transliterating from a language that is not Mandarin or Indic, including a value for `omitDiacritics` in your function call has no effect.
+When transliterating from a language that is not Mandarin, Greek, or Indic, passing a value for `omitDiacritics` in your function call has no effect.